Mallows and allies

 A huge genus with about 250 species, distributed in tropical and subtropical regions around the globe.
 Many species are regarded as unwanted weeds.
 They are avoided by grazing animals and tend to become invasive in pastures.

 It is a bit of a mystery, why Swedish naturalist Carl Linnaeus (1707-1778) named the genus Sida.
-The Greek word side refers to the pomegranate tree (Pumila granatum), and the connection is hard to see.
+The Ancient Greek word side refers to the pomegranate tree (Pumila granatum), and the connection is hard to see.

 Sida acuta Common sida